CLINICAL SITE ATTENDANCE POLICIES

 Students depend on their teachers to arrive on time and to implement well-planned and well-executed lessons.
 Punctuality and reliability are also at the top of most school leaders’ lists of qualities for an effective teacher.

 Lateness occurs whenever a participant reports to his/her clinical site after the scheduled start time.
-Punctuality is factored into a participant’s growth mindset & professionalism rating and can negatively impact a participant’s standing in the program.
+Lateness can negatively impact a participant’s standing in the program.
 (See also the Growth Mindset & Professionalism Handbook for additional information in this area.)

 Lateness Notification Procedures:

 In the event that a situation arises where a participant will be late to their clinical placement, it is the participant’s responsibility to send an email to the host teacher and school administrator, copying the Urban Teachers Assistant Director and coach, to alert them of this late arrival.
 Participants are also expected to follow the attendance procedures in place at their school site.
-Non-communication of late arrival is a sign of not meeting professional expectations.
+Non-communication of late arrival is a violation of Urban Teachers’ attendance policies and procedures and can negatively impact a participant’s standing in the program.